Jota Gonçalves

-João Paulo "Jota" Marques Gonçalves (born 17 June 2000) is a Portuguese professional footballer who plays as a centre-back for Liga Portugal 2 club Vizela.
+João Paulo "Jota" Marques Gonçalves (born 17 June 2000) is a Portuguese professional footballer who plays as a centre-back for Israeli Premier League club Hapoel Ramat Gan.

 Playing career

 Gonçalves made his professional debut with Tondela in a 3–2 Primeira Liga loss to Gil Vicente on 14 July 2020.

 On 2 January 2024, after having spent the previous one-and-a-half seasons with Tondela in the Liga Portugal 2, Gonçalves joined Primeira Liga side Vizela, signing a contract until 2026.